 Children.
-The Children's Full Service Partnership Program is comprised of four elements, 1) personal services coordinators, 2) multi-dimensional family therapy for cooccurring disorders, 3) multi-systemic therapy for juvenile offenders, and 4) county operated children's clinic staff.
+The Children's Full Service Partnership Program is comprised of four elements, 1) personal services coordinators, 2) multi-dimensional family therapy for co-occurring disorders, 3) multi-systemic therapy for juvenile offenders, and 4) county operated children's clinic staff.

 - 1) Personal Service Coordinators.
 Personal service coordinators are part of a program entitled Short Term Assessment of Resources and Treatment (START).
 Seneca Family of Agencies contracts with the County to provide personal services coordinators, a mobile crisis response team, and three to six months of short term intensive services to stabilize the youth in their community and to connect them and their families with sustainable resources and supports.
-Referrals to this program are coordinated by County staff on a countywide assessment team, and services are for youth and their families who are experiencing severe stressors, such as out-of-home placement, involvement with the juvenile justice system, co-occurring disorders, or repeated presentations at the County's Psychiatric Emergency Services.

-Mobile Crisis Response Additional MHSA funding will support expanding the hours of availability of Seneca's mobile crisis response team's capacity to respond to children and their families when in crisis. - 2) Multi-dimensional Family Therapy (MDFT) for Co-occurring Disorders.
+Referrals to this program are coordinated by County staff on a countywide assessment team, and services are for youth and their families who are experiencing severe stressors, such as out-of-home placement, involvement with the juvenile justice system, co-occurring disorders, or repeated presentations at the County's Psychiatric Emergency Services. - 2) Mobile Crisis Response Additional MHSA funding supports the expansion of hours that Seneca's mobile crisis response teams are available to respond to children and their families in crisis.
+This expansion will begin in FY 2017-18, and will include availability to all regions of the county.
+Seneca will have two teams available from 7:00 A.M. until 10:00 P.M. with on call hours 24/7 and the ability to respond to the field during all hours if indicated and necessary. - Multi-dimensional Family Therapy (MDFT) for Co-occurring Disorders.
 Lincoln Child Center contracts with the County to provide a comprehensive and multi-dimensional family-based outpatient program for adolescents with a mental health diagnosis who are experiencing a co-occurring substance abuse issue.
 These youth are at high risk for continued substance abuse and other problem behaviors, such as conduct disorder and delinquency.
-This is an evidence based practice of weekly or twice

-- weekly sessions conducted over a period of 4-6 months that target the youth's interpersonal functioning, the parents' parenting practices, parent-adolescent interactions, and family communications with key social systems. - 3) Multi-systemic Therapy (MST) for Juvenile Offenders.
+This is an evidence based practice of weekly or twice weekly sessions conducted over a period of 4-6 months that target the youth's interpersonal functioning, the parents' parenting practices, parent-adolescent interactions, and family communications with key social systems.

+- 4) Multi-systemic Therapy (MST) for Juvenile Offenders.
 Community Options for Families and Youth (COFY) contracts with the County to provide home-based multiple therapist-family sessions over a 3-5 month period.
-These sessions are based on nationally recognized evidence based practices designed to decrease rates of anti-social behavior, improve school performance and interpersonal skills, and reduce out-of-home placements.
-The ultimate goal is to empower families to build a healthier environment through the mobilization of existing child, family and community resources. - 4) Children's Clinic Staff.
+These sessions are based on nationally recognized evidence based practices designed to decrease rates of antisocial behavior, improve school performance and interpersonal skills, and reduce outof-home placements.
+The ultimate goal is to empower families to build a healthier environment through the mobilization of existing child, family and community resources. - 5) Children's Clinic Staff.
 County clinical specialists and family partners serve all regions of the County, and contribute a team effort to full service partnerships.
 Clinical specialists provide a comprehensive assessment on all youth deemed to be most seriously emotionally disturbed.
 The team presents treatment recommendations to the family, ensures the family receives the appropriate level of care, and family partners helps families facilitate movement through the system.